 Amanda Rice's practice focuses on appellate advocacy, critical motions, and difficult legal questions.

-Amanda has particular experience in the U.S. Supreme Court, where she has played a primary role in drafting several merits briefs, four successful petitions for certiorari, and many significant amicus briefs.
-Recently, she was appointed by the Supreme Court to brief and argue in support of the lower court's judgment in Lange v.
-California, which presents an important question about the scope of the hot pursuit exception to the Fourth Amendment's warrant requirement.
-Amanda has also drafted dozens of briefs filed in the U.S. Courts of Appeals, state appellate courts, and various trial courts across the country.
-She has argued appeals in the U.S. Supreme Court; the Second, Seventh, and Ninth Circuits; and the Michigan Supreme Court.
+Amanda has particular experience in the U.S. Supreme Court, which, just last Term, personally appointed her to brief and argue an important Fourth Amendment question in Lange v.
+California.
+Amanda has played a primary role in drafting several other Supreme Court merits briefs, four successful petitions for certiorari, and many significant amicus briefs.
+She has also drafted dozens of briefs filed in the U.S. Courts of Appeals, state appellate courts, and various trial courts across the country.
+Amanda has argued before the U.S. Supreme Court; the Second, Seventh, and Ninth Circuits; and the Michigan Supreme Court.

-Amanda's practice covers a broad range of substantive areas, including constitutional law, statutory interpretation, administrative procedure, arbitrability, intellectual property, and class actions.
+Amanda's practice covers a broad range of substantive areas, including constitutional law, statutory interpretation, administrative procedure, arbitration issues, intellectual property, and class actions.
 She maintains an active pro bono practice, with a focus on civil rights, immigration, and gun control.

 Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge James E. Boasberg on the U.S. District Court for the District of Columbia, then for Judge David S. Tatel on the U.S. Court of Appeals for the D.C.
 Circuit, and finally for Justice Elena Kagan on the U.S. Supreme Court.

 Amanda has taught legal writing at the University of Michigan Law School and firearms law at Wayne State Law School.